tmarback/checker-stubs/README.md

 Note that these are not *complete* stubs for their libraries, only the parts that cause the most problems.

+Also note that, if you're not using all of these libraries, by default Checker will warn about missing classes in the stubs.
+To get rid of them, either:

+- Add the `-AstubWarnIfNotFoundIgnoresClasses` command line option
+- Specify the individual stub files you need in `-Astubs` (instead of the whole directory)
+- Remove the files you don't need

 ## Provided stub files

 - [reactor.astub](./reactor.astub):